New code to shield kids from junk food

 Following the completion of a wide-ranging public review, the Australian Association of National Advertisers (AANA) has announced a new Food and Beverages Code that will further reduce the chance of kids seeing ads promoting junk food and drinks, or “occasional foods”, that are often targeted specifically towards children.

-The new code raises the definition of a child to under 15 years, which aligns with the definition in the Children’s Television Standards, and will also introduce a tougher child audience threshold test.
+The new code raises the definition of a child to under 15 years.
+This aligns with the definition in the Children’s Television Standards.
+It will also introduce a tougher child audience threshold test.
 These new provisions will apply from November 1 this year.

 “Food and non-alcoholic beverage companies will only be able to show advertisements for occasional foods when the proportion of children is 25 percent or less of the total audience,” says AANA Director of Policy and Regulatory Affairs, Megan McEwin.
 “The threshold is currently 35 percent or less.”